Rape Attorney in New York

-Accused of a Sex Crime in NYC?
+Accused of a Sex Crime in New York?
 Don’t Face It Alone

 Facing charges related to rape can be one of the most daunting experiences in a person's life.
-At Raiser and Kenniff, P.C., we are dedicated to providing comprehensive and strategic defense for individuals dealing with such charges in NYC Our team of experienced attorneys, including former prosecutors, brings over 100 years of combined experience to the table.
-We understand the gravity of these charges and are committed to protecting your rights throughout the legal process.
+At Raiser and Kenniff, P.C., we are dedicated to providing comprehensive & strategic defense for individuals dealing with such charges in New York.
+Our team of experienced attorneys, including former prosecutors, brings over 100 years of combined experience to the table.

-Under New York state law, rape is typically charged as a felony, carrying potential sentences that include lengthy prison terms, hefty fines, and mandatory registration as a sex offender.
-The nuances of these charges often depend on factors such as the accused’s past criminal history, the circumstances surrounding the incident, and whether additional charges are involved.
+Under New York state law, rape is typically charged as a felony, carrying potential sentences that include lengthy prison terms, hefty fines, & mandatory registration as a sex offender.
+The nuances of these charges often depend on factors such as the accused’s past criminal history, the circumstances surrounding the incident, & whether additional charges are involved.

-Given the complexity of these cases, it is critical to have a skilled rape defense attorney in New York City on your side.
+Given the complexity of these cases, it is critical to have a skilled rape defense attorney in New York on your side.
 At Raiser and Kenniff, P.C., we focus on building a robust defense strategy tailored to each client’s unique circumstances.
-Our attorneys meticulously review the details of your case, challenging evidence, and working to present all mitigating factors to the court.
+Our attorneys meticulously review the details of your case, challenge evidence, & work to present all mitigating factors to the court.

-Speak with an experienced New York City rape attorney in a free, confidential consultation.
-We're here to fight for you—call (888) 646-0025 today or contact us online to discuss your case discreetly and without judgment.
+Speak with an experienced New York rape attorney in a free, confidential consultation.
+We're here to fight for you—call (888) 646-0025 today or contact us online to discuss your case discreetly & without judgment.

 Understanding Rape Charges in New York

-New York Penal Law defines rape under Article 130, which includes various degrees of criminal conduct based on the circumstances and the age or capacity of the alleged victim.
-The law outlines different offenses related to non-consensual sexual activity, including rape in the first, second, and third degrees.
+New York Penal Law defines rape under Article 130, which includes various degrees of criminal conduct based on the circumstances & the age or capacity of the alleged victim.
+The law outlines different offenses related to non-consensual sexual activity, including rape in the first, second, & third degrees.

 Degrees of Rape Under New York Law: